North of Rehoboth Avenue

 Stockley Street Park

 This 3-acre park is located just west of Scarborough Avenue.
 The park has several benches that provide a view of Silver Lake and a tot lot play area for children.
-This park is also home to Turtle Bridge, which spans Silver Lake and connects the park to Rehoboth Elementary and the Schoolvue neighborhood.
+This park also is home to Turtle Bridge, which spans Silver Lake and connects the park to Rehoboth Elementary and the Schoolvue neighborhood.
 The bridge provides the perfect vantage point to observe turtles swimming in the water and sunning themselves on logs.

 Lee Street Park